Germ cell

-A germ cell is any cell that gives rise to the gametes of an organism that reproduces sexually.
+A germ cell is a cell that gives rise to a gamete, the reproductive cell of an animal or organism that reproduces sexually.
+In the female the resulting gamete is the egg cell, or ovum, and in the male the gamete is the sperm.

 In many animals, the germ cells originate in the primitive streak and migrate via the gut of an embryo to the developing gonads.
-There, they undergo meiosis, followed by cellular differentiation into mature gametes, either eggs or sperm.
+There, they undergo meiosis, followed by cellular differentiation.

+It is debated whether primordial germ cells can also originate from the amnion.
 Unlike animals, plants do not have germ cells designated in early development.
 Instead, germ cells can arise from somatic cells in the adult, such as the floral meristem of flowering plants.

 Introduction

 Multicellular eukaryotes are made of two fundamental cell types: germ and somatic cells.
 Germ cells produce gametes and are the only cells that can undergo meiosis as well as mitosis.
 Somatic cells are all the other cells that form the building blocks of the body and they only divide by mitosis.
 The lineage of germ cells is called the germline.
 Germ cell specification begins during cleavage in many animals or in the epiblast during gastrulation in birds and mammals.
 After transport, involving passive movements and active migration, germ cells arrive at the developing gonads.
 In humans, sexual differentiation starts approximately 6 weeks after conception.
 The end-products of the germ cell cycle are the egg or sperm.

 Under special conditions in vitro germ cells can acquire properties similar to those of embryonic stem cells (ESCs).
 The underlying mechanism of that change is still unknown.
 These changed cells are then called embryonic germ cells.
 Both cell types are pluripotent in vitro, but only ESCs have proven pluripotency in vivo.
-Recent studies have demonstrated that it is possible to give rise to primordial germ cells from ESCs.
+Some studies have demonstrated that it is possible to give rise to primordial germ cells from ESCs.